Receiving help for sexual addiction is easy and free.

-If you are not sure if you are a sex addict we created a 3-minute self-assessment.
+If you are not sure if you are a sex addict we created a 3-minute sex addiction test quiz.
 Questions are not saved for your privacy.
 If you answer yes to more than one, we invite you to attend a meeting.

 Once you arrive you will be given a first time welcome package with free information about Sex Addicts Anonymous.
 You will mostly likely feel at home.
 As always you can just listen or share if you prefer.

 Sex addiction impacts many, left unattended it tends to progressively get worse.
 It can lead to loss of relationships, contraction of infections, financial troubles, isolation, arrests just to mention a few.
 Going to a meeting helps breaking with the denial and justifications we give to ourselves and allows to start working our program.
 All our meetings are free and there is no appointment necessary.

 is the number of suggested meetings to determine if Sex Addicts Anonymous can help you

 men and women who attend weekly to our meetings to help themselves and help others

 How this 12 Step program works.

 It is a simple program that can remove the desire to engage in addictive sexual behaviors.
 Each step worked looks to provide more awareness and in turn positive change.
 You will be able to work it with someone who has already gone through it and is sexually sober, we call them sponsors.
 There is no cost for sponsorship.
 You can find sponsors at the meetings.